Glossary

 open banking payments

-A way for your customers to pay using bank transfers from any provider that TrueLayer is connected with.
+A way for your customers to pay by bank transfer from any bank account that TrueLayer is connected with.

-With an open-loop withdrawal, you can send funds to any account.
+A payout to an account that hasn't already paid you.
 Useful for sending funds to your bank account, or to a user's account that hasn't previously been used to deposit funds.

 P